Overview

 Financial Planning, but may have discretion from time to time as part of assets under

 management-supervision advisory services.
-Corporate partner groups or associations often
+Corporate partner groups or affiliates often

 have other relationships with Stavis Wealth as vendors, partners, or clients and they, their